Trump appears to back another round of stimulus checks, though jumbled remarks make plan unclear

 The Washington Post reported last week that Trump has told aides that he is generally supportive of another round of checks, but the administration had not officially endorsed the policy.
 White House officials have said they do not have a position yet on the matter.

 Trump previously told congressional lawmakers he opposes extending the $600-per-week increase to unemployment benefits approved by Congress in March.
-Post polling has found close to 60 percent of Americans believe they should be extended, and economists fear cutting the benefit would hurt the economic recovery.
+Post polling has found close to 60 percent of Americans believe the increase should be extended, and economists fear cutting the benefit would hurt the economic recovery.

 Asked by Fox Business to clarify if he was talking about the direct payments or the expanded unemployment benefits, the president said: “I want the money getting to people to be larger so they can spend it.
 I want the money to get there quickly and in a non-complicated fashion.
 And they wanted to make it too complicated.
 Also, it was an incentive not to go to work.
 You’d make more money if you don’t go to work.
 That’s not what the country is all about.”